UsamaShahid01/UsamaShahid01/README.md

 ## About Me

-I'm a passionate developer with interest in [your interests here, e.g., web development, machine learning, etc.].
+I'm a passionate developer with interest in web development.
 I love to explore new technologies and leverage them to solve real-life problems.

 - 🌱 I’m currently learning [technology or skill you're learning].
 - 👯 I’m looking to collaborate on [projects or open source contributions you're interested in].